vthewolf/vthewolf/README.md

 ### Hi there 👋, my name is Víctor!
 I was born in **Ponferrada** but I'm actually living in **Valladolid**

-Skills: JAVA / MySQL / HTML / CSS
+***Skills:*** JAVA / MySQL / HTML / CSS

-- 🔭 I’m currently working on improve my skills.
+- 🔭 I’m currently trying to find my first job as a developer.
 - 🌱 I’m currently learning in a degree of multi platform application development.
 - 📫 How to reach me: vsantiagoferrera@gmail.com